r-e-d-ant/School_Exercices_Assignment_Project_in_C_Language/display_first_10_numbers/README.md

-C rogram that displays the first 10 numbers.
+Program that displays the first 10 numbers.